Relying on the Metrics of Evaluated Agents

 The incomplete nature of metrics has been discussed in the seminal work of \citet{holmstrom1991multitask} on contracts with multidimensional tasks, where a principal may observe only a subset of dimensions that are relevant to their value or the agent's cost.
 When the principal is aware of which dimensions are missing, \citet{holmstrom1991multitask} show how to optimally reward the observed dimensions given properties of the agent's cost structures.
-The distinguishing feature of our setting is that we consider the unobserved dimensions to be \textit{unknown unknowns}.
-We focus on an information transfer mechanism where the agent has the power to possibly reveal these hidden dimensions to the principal.
+The distinguishing feature of our setting is that we consider the unobserved dimensions to be \textit{unknown unknowns}, yielding a model that is in a sense inherently non-Bayesian.
+We focus on an information-transfer mechanism where the agent has the power to possibly reveal these hidden dimensions to the principal.

-Our question also fits into a broad class of problems on information design and persuasion games that studies the welfare effects of different information structures \citep{kamenica2011bayesian,milgrom1986relying}.
-Our model treats an agent as a sender and principal as a receiver, and can be seen as applying specific restrictions to the class of information-revelation strategies that the agent can choose from in order to capture properties of the design of metrics in agency problems faced by firms.
-Specifically, we consider a setting where the agent's information revelation strategy cannot depend on the value of the realized signal.
-Thus, we seek to model an agent's choice of whether or not to reveal the \textit{observability} of a metric, rather than a realized signal value.

-To yield initial tractable insights to this metric discovery problem, we examine an agent's incentives for information sharing through the lens of an \textit{agency game with information transfer}.
+Specifically, we examine an agent's incentives for information sharing through the lens of an \textit{agency game with information transfer}.